diningPhilosopher64/MATLAB-extension-for-vscode/README.md

 # MATLAB extension for Visual Studio Code
-This extension provides support for editing MATLAB&reg; code in Microsoft&reg; Visual Studio&reg; Code and includes features such as syntax highlighting, code analysis, navigation support, and more.
+This extension provides support for editing MATLAB&reg; code in Visual Studio&reg; Code and includes features such as syntax highlighting, code analysis, navigation support, and more.

 You can use this extension with or without MATLAB installed on your system.
 However, to make use of the advanced code-editing features of the extension, you must have MATLAB R2021a or later installed.
 For more information, see the **Get Started** section.